royriojas/grunt-jsbeautifier/README.md

 ```

 ## Release History
+* 0.2.5: Added two callbacks onBeautified and onValidationFailed to support modifying the beautified output and display custom errors on failure.
+Also use more specific version of dependencies.
 * 0.2.4: Support custom file types other than js, json, css & html.
 Use latest versions for dependencies [23](https://github.com/vkadam/grunt-jsbeautifier/issues/23), [26](https://github.com/vkadam/grunt-jsbeautifier/issues/26)
 * 0.2.3: Always use latest version of js-beautify.
 [21](https://github.com/vkadam/grunt-jsbeautifier/issues/21)
 * 0.2.2: Configuration is now lint happy.
 Options can be specified in cameCase, [17](https://github.com/vkadam/grunt-jsbeautifier/issues/17)